blue DNA helix blue DNA helix mobile

 Schostak M, Bradbury A, Briganti A, et al. Practical guidance on establishing a molecular testing pathway for alterations in homologous recombination repair genes in clinical practice for patients with metastatic prostate cancer.
 Eur Urol Oncol 2024;7(3):344-54.

-Shore ND, Morgans AK, El-Haddad G, et al. Addressing challenges and controversies in the management of prostate cancer with multidisciplinary teams.
-Targ Oncol 2022;17:709-25.
+Shore ND, Morgans AK, El-Haddad G, Srinivas S, Abramowitz M. Addressing challenges and controversies in the management of prostate cancer with multidisciplinary teams.
+Targ Oncol 2022;17(6):709-25.

 Hicks JK, Howard R, Reisman P, et al. Integrating somatic and germline next-generation sequencing into routing clinical oncology practice.
 JCO Precis Onc 2021;5:884-95.